-The market value of assets (MVA) returned -13.9% over the last year.
-The determination of the Plan's actuarial value of assets (AVA) for the current year reflects a portion of this return below the 7.0% assumed, and continued recognition of prior years' gains and losses, with the combined effect of returning 4.3% over FY 2022.
+The market value of assets (MVA) earned 14.8% over the last year.
+The determination of the Plan's actuarial value of assets (AVA) for the current year reflects a portion of this return above the 7.0% assumed, and continued recognition of prior years' gains and losses, with the combined effect of returning 7.2% over FY 2023.
+The increase in 2023 in the assets includes the initial State contribution of \$38.1 million to cover the past service amount of the benefit increases as of January 1, 2023.

-Over the period July 1, 2003 to June 30, 2022, both the Plan's assets measured using the actuarial value of asset measurements and on a market value of assets basis returned a compound 7.0%, equal to the current valuation assumption of 7.0%.
+Over the period July 1, 2004 to June 30, 2023, both the Plan's assets measured using the actuarial value of asset measurements and on a market value of assets basis returned a compound 7.0%, equal to the current valuation assumption of 7.0%.